 DTAs additionally have an important function for investments of all kinds abroad, as they avoid double taxation on profits and revenue from foreign investments.
 Moreover, a DTA generally contains certain bans on discrimination, a dispute resolution mechanism and a clause on the exchange of information upon request.

-Since the beginning of 2018, the DTAs with Kosovo and Pakistan and the protocols amending the DTAs with Ghana and Latvia have entered into force.
-In addition, new DTAs have been signed with Saudi Arabia and Brazil, as has the revision of the existing DTA with Ukraine.
+Since the beginning of 2019, the DTA with Zambia and the protocol amending the DTA with Ecuador have entered into force.
+In addition, new protocols amending the DTAs have been signed with New Zeland, Norway, Sweden, Ireland, the Netherlands, Iran, South Korea and Ukraine.